 If beautiful valleys, snow-capped mountains, and breathtaking glaciers are more of your family’s speed, this is the best road trip for kids in Europe.
 Start your adventures in Bergen, Norway, and move across the snowy mountain peaks to the famous Atlantic road for the experience of a lifetime.

 Be sure to take a ferry ride across the stunning Fjaler valley and watch the sunlight make the glaciers sparkle like diamonds.
-Here, you can find comfortable small towns to stay in for the night or for grabbing a bite to eat.
+Here, you can find comfortable small towns to stay in for the night or to grab a bite to eat.
 These include the rustic waterside towns of Stryn and Videster.

 One of the most thrilling experiences of this road trip is the final stretch along the Atlantic Road.
 Drive through its roller-coaster-esque bridges and watch the stilted Trondheim homes go by.
 You can take as many stops as you like along the route and enjoy relaxing meals with your family.